firish/software_design_principles/pre-requisites/02_basics_wrappers_decorators.md

 In Python, this is commonly achieved using decorators.
 This is extremely important from the point of view of extensibility of applications.

+Simply:
+In Python, the leading @ simply means “take the thing that follows and pass it through a decorator before Python stores it.”
+A decorator is just a function that receives another function or class, adds or changes behavior, and hands back a new (or modified) object.

 ### Common use cases
 - Logging: Automatically log function calls and results.
 - Access Control: Enforce user authentication or permissions before executing a function.